If you need to speak to an advisor you can call us on:

 ‘Trojans’ and other malicious viruses can sneak into your system to change cardholder payment records from ‘paid in full’ to ‘unpaid’ to make unapproved transactions.
 Keeping your anti-virus software up to date helps you keep these attacks at bay.

 A loss of connectivity is a huge issue if you rely heavily on the Internet to do business.
 This can be reduced, and even prevented, by building and maintaining a secure network that’s protected by one or more firewalls.
-For further help and advise speak to a QSA or your PCI SSC approved Internal Security Assessor.
-See our Qualified Security Assessors .
+For further help and advice speak to a QSA or your PCI SSC approved Internal Security Assessor.
+View more information on assessors and solutions on the PCI Security Standards website.

 Whether it’s face-to-face, online or over the phone, each card transaction you make sends information across public networks.
 By encrypting cardholder data ‘in transit’, private details such as name, address, account number and expiry date are kept safe and hidden.